 The Spotted-tailed Quoll is protected in NSW under the Biodiversity Conservation Act.
 Its habitat features are protected under the IFOAs, which prohibit forestry operations from adversely impacting important habitat features including known maternal or permanent den sites and latrine sites.
-Exclusion zones (between 3.5 and 12 hectares in zone) and protections of coarse woody debris are required to be implemented where there are known quoll records present.
-This is in addition to general habitat protection, that apply at all times, this includes old growth forest, rocky outcrops, cliffs, caves along with habitat features such as hollow-bearing trees and dead standing trees.
+Exclusion zones (between 3.5 and 12 hectares in zone), protections of coarse woody debris, limitations on road construction be implemented where there are known quoll records present.
+This is in addition to general requirements to protect areas where quolls are likely to occur, including old growth forest, rocky outcrops, cliffs, caves along with hollow-bearing trees, dead standing trees.

-Broad area habitat surveys are required to assist in the location of quoll habitat features, although the cryptic nature of the spotted-tailed quoll means that detection of dens is almost impossible without radio-tracking or other research intervention.
-The Coastal IFOA largely relies on the general habitat protections for the protection of quolls.
+Pre-logging surveys are required to assist in location of these features, although the cryptic nature of the spotted-tailed quoll means that detection of dens is almost impossible without radio-tracking or other research intervention.